lstrojny/fxmlrpc/README.md

 ## Latest improvements

- - [FEATURE] Adding `FXMLRPC\Client::prependParams()` and FXMLRPC\Client::appendParams()` to set default params for a client instance.
+ - [FEATURE] Adding `FXMLRPC\Client::prependParams()` and `FXMLRPC\Client::appendParams()` to set default params.
 This helps e.g. when you need to add authorization information for every call
  - [FEATURE] Timing Loggers now support threshold based logging to ease controlling your servers responds in a certain time
  - [TESTING] Travis now runs the test suite against various versions of supported HTTP clients and logging components.

 ### How fast is it really?